"Set preset as default" behaviour unexpected

 Defining a preset in a plugin as the default (e.g. my favourite watermark)

 Define company watermark to be used for company pictures (but not for private ones), so activating the watermark plugin inserts the company watermark instead of the darktable default.

 This watermark is used when the plugin is activated.

 Plugin is automatically activated for all images, acting as if auto-apply had been set.

 Setting a preset as the default should not auto-apply, but only set which preset is to be used when (if) the plugin is activated.

-#1 Updated by Simon Spannagel almost 8 years ago
+#1 Updated by Simon Spannagel about 8 years ago